This post may contain affiliate links. See my disclosure policy.

 - 2 tbsp (30 ml) apple cider vinegar (see note on page 38)

-- ½ tsp instant coffee or espresso powder (optional but recommended; it really brings out the chocolate flavor)
+- ½ teaspoon instant coffee or espresso powder (optional but recommended; it really brings out the chocolate flavor)

 - 2 cups (250 g) all-purpose flour